 Federal Pell Grants are available to eligible undergraduate students who have not yet received bachelor's degrees or professional degrees, are enrolled in degree or certificate programs, and meet program eligibility requirements.
 Eligibility is also determined on the basis of financial need.
 A Student's Expected Family Contribution (EFC) is used in determining need.
-The EFC, along with a student's enrollment status and the length of his or her program of study, determine the amount of the student's award.
+The EFC, along with a student's enrollment status and the length of his or her program of study, determines the amount of the student's award.
 Funds an eligible student receives from this program do not have to be repaid.
+The school utilizes Pell Grant formula 4 for non-term credit hours programs.